 Which Dogs Bite?
 A Case-Control Study of Risk Factors

 In 1994, researchers released a study of "which dogs bite" based on 1991 Denver County dog bite data.
 The study mainly excludes pit bulls.
 In 1989, the city and county of Denver banned pit bulls.

 - A matched case-control design comprising 178 pairs of dogs (about 18% of all reported dog bites in the testing area) was used.
 Cases were selected from dogs reported to Denver Animal Control in 1991 for a first-bite episode of a nonhousehold member where the victim received medical treatment.
 Controls were neighborhood-matched dogs with no history of biting a nonhousehold member, selected by modified random-digit dialing based on the first five digits of the case-dog owner's phone number.

 - The median age of the bite victims was 12 years (range, 1 to 83 years); 64.7% of bite victims were males.
 Of the 83 bite victims, ages 12-year and younger, 33 (40%) were bitten on the face, head or neck.
 Though not standardized, bite severity was indicated on bite reports for 135 (75.8%) incidents.
 103 (76.3%) of these were minor bites and 32 (23.7%) were recorded as severe.

 - Bite report forms indicated where the bite episode occurred for 101 (56.7%) of the incidents.
 Of these, 51 (50.5%) took place on the sidewalk, street, alley or playground; 30 (29.7%) in the owner's yard; 14 (13.9%) in the owner's house; and 4 (4.0%) in the victim's yard.

 - Dogs predominantly of German shepherd, chow chow, collie and akita breeds were substantially more frequent among biting than nonbiting dogs.
-The total numbers of dogs mainly collie (n=9) and akita (n=5) breeds were small compared to the total numbers of German shepherd (n=47) and chow chows (n=40).
+The total numbers of dogs predominantly of collie (n=9) and akita (n=5) breeds were small compared to the total numbers of German shepherd (n=47) and chow chows (n=40) predominant breed dogs.